reflux/refluxjs/README.md

 Actions.statusUpdate();
 ```

 #### More on Actions:
 Actions can also:
-- load files asychronously with child actions
+- load files asynchronously with child actions
 - do preEmit and shouldEmit checking
 - have many shortcuts for easy usage